-8 XAMPP Apache Web Server
+9 XAMPP Apache Web Server

 1. Install XAMPP with Apache - All other services are not used for this set up.
 2. Go to C:\xampp\apache\conf and place the server certificate, CSR and private key in the appropriate folders.
-3. Go to C:\xampp\htdocs and place the accompanying 'Get.php' and 'Post.php' files in the folder.
-These files simply read the HTTP(S) request header and return them to the module.
-The 'Post.php' file additionally returns the posted data.
-4. Go to C:\xampp\apache\conf, open the file 'httpd.conf' and bind Apache to the specific IP address and port in order to prevent Apache from listening to all bound IP addresses:
+3. Go to C:\xampp\htdocs and create a folder called firmwares.
+In there, create a folder for each firmware in the format "X.X.X.X" (e.g. 1.0.0.0).
+Inside these folders, place the appropriate fwu-file named firmware.fwu.
+4. Go to C:\xampp\htdocs and place the accompanying Resource.php file.
+It checks the firmware requests and returns the firmware if available.
+5. Go to C:\xampp\htdocs and place the accompanying fwstatus.json file.
+It provides information about the latest firmware available on the server.
+6. Go to C:\xampp\apache\conf, open the file httpd.conf and bind Apache to the specific IP address and port in order to prevent Apache from listening to all bound IP addresses: